 An overview of hypertension in adults and discussions pertaining to patient selection for antihypertensive therapy, choice of antihypertensive therapy, and management of older adults with isolated systolic hypertension can be found in other topics.
-(See "Overview of hypertension in adults" and "Choice of drug therapy in primary (essential) hypertension" and "Treatment of hypertension in the elderly patient, particularly isolated systolic hypertension".)
+(See "Overview of hypertension in adults" and "Choice of drug therapy in primary (essential) hypertension" and "Treatment of hypertension in older adults, particularly isolated systolic hypertension".)

 Selecting a measurement strategy — Blood pressure (BP) can be measured using one of the following three acceptable strategies: